Dr. Aimee PaikAdvisor

 When it comes to food, studies show that men who eat a traditional Mediterranean diet have a lower risk of ED.46 That means eating lots of vegetables, fruits, whole grains, nuts, fibres, fish, virgin olive oil and having a moderate wine intake.

-Smoking is a risk factor for heart disease, stroke, vascular disease and type 2 diabetes, which means it’s also a risk factor for ED.
+Smoking is a risk factor for heart disease, stroke, vascular disease and type 2 diabetes, which means it’s a major risk factor for ED.
 If you’re a smoker, research says that quitting can improve your ED, and the earlier you quit, the better.47

 And you might like to rethink how many beers you’re consuming.
 Whilst a few drinks can help you kiss your bedroom nerves goodbye, overdoing the booze can cause you to have erectile difficulties.